Avi Gabbay: Labor Party

-On 29 December 2016, Gabbay announced he would join the Israeli Labor Party, and on 4 March 2017 announced he would run for the Labor Party leadership in the intra-party election for the leadership of the Israeli Labor Party, held in July 2017.
+On 29 December 2016 Gabbay announced he would join the Israeli Labor Party, and on 4 March 2017 announced he would run for the Labor Party leadership in the intra-party election for the leadership of the Israeli Labor Party, held in July 2017.
 The announcement was unusual because he was not a sitting Knesset member at the time.
 In the first round Amir Peretz came first with 32.7% and Gabbay came second with 27.08%; In the second round on 10 July Gabbay won with 52.4% of the vote.
 Since Gabbay was not a Knesset member, he led the party from outside of the Knesset.
 In addition, usually the head of the largest opposition party in the Knesset gets the official title of Leader of the Opposition.
-Instead Issac Herzog, the outgoing leader of the Labor Party, retained the title of Leader of the Opposition in the Knesset.
+Instead Isaac Herzog, the outgoing leader of the Labor Party, retained the title of Leader of the Opposition in the Knesset.
 Following Herzog's resignation in July 2018, Tzipi Livni took over the post and following the dissolution of the Zionist Union, former Labor chief Shelly Yachimovich succeeded her.

-On 1 January 2019, Gabbay announced the dissolution of the Zionist Union and the cessation of partnership with Tzipi Livni's Hatnuah party, unilaterally.
+On 1 January 2019 Gabbay unilaterally announced the dissolution of the Zionist Union and the cessation of partnership with Hatnuah.

-In January 2019, his autobiography Hakol Efshari ("Everything is Possible") was published.
+In January 2019 his autobiography Hakol Efshari ("Everything is Possible") was published.